 Cancer vaccines help the body recognize cancer cells and stimulate the immune system to destroy them.
-Some vaccines contain cancer cells harvested from the patient’s tumor.
-Others contain proteins designed to attach themselves to cancer cells.
+Cancer vaccines usually contain one of the following:

 MD Anderson patients have access to clinical trials offering promising new treatments that cannot be found anywhere else.